alexk-1998/UofWRoverLICameras/README.md

 Clone the repository, a `Makefile` is provided that allows both executables to be built by running the command:
 ```
 make
+make install
 ```
 from the root of the cloned repository directory.
+There will be resultant executables in the base of the repository, as well as symbolic links in the user home folder ~.

 # Run
 Both executables are intended to be ran from the command line.
 Either executable can be ran with default options by calling